3DSSpatial/spatial-svelte-template/docs/README-EMBEDDING.md

-# Embedding the Zea Svelt App in your own Web App
+# Embedding the Zea Svelte App in your own Web App

 ## Embed View